-Enhanced Cost-per-Click (ECPC) and Target Cost-per-Acquisition (CPA) are both automated bidding strategies that take a lot of the guess work out of setting your bids if your advertising goal is to increase conversions.
+Enhanced Cost-per-Click (ECPC) and Target Cost-per-Acquisition (CPA) are both automated bidding strategies that take a lot of the guesswork out of setting your bids if your advertising goal is to increase conversions.
 Picking which one to use can be a difficult choice, even for an experienced Adwords user.
-It is important to understand the differences between the two strategies in order to make the most out of your campaign.
+It is important to understand the differences between the two strategies to make the most out of your campaign.

-When Google introduced Enhanced Cost Per Click they guaranteed a 30% increase cap on your max CPC.
-Google then announced that in June 2017 it was going to remove this cap to account for differences in conversion rates.
-ECPC still respects your manual bid, however, and aims to keep your average CPC below your Max CPC over time.
+When Google introduced Enhanced Cost Per Click, they guaranteed a 30% increase cap on your max CPC.
+Google then announced that in June 2017, it was going to remove this cap to account for differences in conversion rates.
+ECPC still respects your manual bid and aims to keep your average CPC below your Max CPC over time.
 You can read more about Google changes here.

 But which one should you choose?